nishantp10/Conway-s-Game-Python/README.md

 This version of the game has been implemented on Torus board and Klein board using Python 3.6.

 Step 1: Import all the files in one directory
-Step 2: Set the working directory
+Set the working directory
-Step 3: Run init,boards,Final
+Run init,boards,Final
-Step 4: Enter configurations and see animation!
+Enter configurations and see animation!